Gleison Tibau: 2021 season

 On February 25, 2021, news surfaced that Tibau had signed with Professional Fighters League and is expected to compete in the welterweight tournament of season 2021.

-Tibau was set to face fellow UFC vet Alexey Kunchenko on April 29, 2021 at PFL 2 as the start of the 2021 PFL Welterweight tournament.
+Tibau was set to face fellow UFC vet Alexey Kunchenko on April 29, 2021, at PFL 2 as the start of the 2021 PFL Welterweight tournament.
 On March 25, it was announced that Kunchenko pulled out of the bout and due to this Tibau was set to face João Zeferino.
 He lost the bout via unanimous decision.

 Tibau faced Rory MacDonald at PFL 5 on June 17, 2021.
 He won the fight by a controversial split decision, with the vast majority of media scores and other professional MMA fighters scoring the bout as a win for MacDonald.
 Despite the victory over MacDonald, Tibau did not advance to the playoffs.

-Tibau was scheduled to face Sadibou Sy on August 13, 2021 at PFL 7.
+Tibau was scheduled to face Sadibou Sy on August 13, 2021, at PFL 7.
 However on August 4, it was announced that Sy replaced João Zeferino in the playoffs, and therefore Tibau's new opponent would be Curtis Millender.
 On August 12, Millender was announced to have pulled out of the bout, so Tibau instead faced Micah Terrill.
 Tibau won the bout via technical submission, choking Terrill unconscious in the first round via arm-triangle choke.

 2022 season

-Tibau faced Jarrah Al-Silawi on May 6, 2022 at PFL 3.
+Tibau faced Jarrah Al-Silawi on May 6, 2022, at PFL 3.
 He lost the bout via controversial split decision.

-Tibau was scheduled to face Nikolai Aleksakhin on July 1, 2022 at PFL 6.
+Tibau was scheduled to face Nikolai Aleksakhin on July 1, 2022, at PFL 6.
 However, Tibau pulled out of the bout and was replaced by Carlos Leal.

-Tibau faced Magomed Magomedkerimov on November 25, 2022 at PFL 10.
+Tibau faced Magomed Magomedkerimov on November 25, 2022, at PFL 10.
 He lost the bout via unanimous decision.

 Post PFL

-Tibau faced Alexey Kunchenko on February 11, 2023 at RCC, losing the bout via unanimous decision.
+Tibau faced Alexey Kunchenko on February 11, 2023, at RCC 14, losing the bout via unanimous decision.

+Tibau returned to RCC at RCC 16, facing Boris Medvedev on July 28, 2023, losing the bout via TKO stoppage at the end of the first round.

+Tibau faced Burenzorig Batmunkh on January 21, 2024 at Top Brights 1, winning the bout via split decision.

+Tibau was scheduled to face Alex Oliveira in the inaugural Global Fight League event on May 24, 2025 at GFL 1.
+However, all GFL events were cancelled indefinitely.